Ohtsu/ng5-i18n-multilingual/README.md

 When using the above local server, dynamic language change is not possible.
 On the actual site, you can change the language based on the URL.

-To prepare for this, you need to change BaseUrl for each language.
+To prepare for this, you need to change **Base href** for each language.
 It must be set with parameters at build time as follows.

 The URL is  changed for each language.